KGQA/leaderboard/dbpedia/lcquad.md

 |          AQG-net    [3]      | 2021 |    -    |  -   |44.90|   EN   |                    [Zou et al.](https://arxiv.org/pdf/2111.06086.pdf)   |

- * [10][12] Exact match of query surface form is performed.
+ * [10][12] Token wise match of query string is performed.
 Answers are not fetched from KG.